utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/knowledge-base/memory-management.md

 In C++ Godot, an object made out of two components: a *base type* and an *optional script*.
 We mirror the Godot's object structure in the JVM with the wrappers and script instances.
 One major difference is that in C++, the script instance is simply a member of the base script and emulate inheritance this way.
-In Kotlin, for technical reasons, we don't have another choice than doing true inheritance.
+In Kotlin, for technical reasons, we don't have any other choice than doing true inheritance.
-A script instance always inherits a wrapper type.
-The consequences are that for a given C++ object, we can have 2 different JVM objects, each with their own lifecycle.
+A script instance always inherits a wrapper type, for the sake of user convenience.
+Because of this, a C++ object can have up to 2 JVM instances each with their own lifecycle.
 The wrapper is bound to the Godot instance and the script instance is bound to its script.
 A Godot object can freely add, remove and switch script during its lifetime.
+The manager must be able to switch between those 2 JVM instance when necessary.

 To manage this, we created a singleton named `MemoryManager`, providing the following functionalities: